Swipe650/Plasma-OSD-tweaks/README.md

 Change size, style and postion of plasma on screen display for volume

 Osd.qml changes position of the volume OSD dialog.
-Only use this to push OSD down to the bottom of the screen (see sreenshot)
+Only use this to push the OSD dialog down to the bottom of the screen (see screenshot)

 OsdItem changes the shape and style of the volume OSD dialog